 Efforts to prevent cardiovascular disease can begin as early as childhood.
 Parents can teach their children healthy eating habits and the value of exercise to help them make the healthiest choices throughout their lives.

 Managing cardiovascular disease close to home

 The Snyder/White Heart & Vascular Center at Fisher-Titus is equipped with state-of-the-art technology to provide the latest cardiovascular diagnostic and interventional procedures.
 Non-invasive tests such as stress tests, CT scans, and echocardiograms are all common in detecting and treating cardiovascular disease.

 Our highly experienced cardiovascular team is able to provide patients with the most current heart and vascular procedures right here at Fisher-Titus.
 They offer wellness and prevention, high-tech diagnostics, critical emergency services, a variety of interventional procedures, and personalized rehabilitation programs.
 We are able to provide all of these cardiology services in the same location, close to home.

-Jason Gahring serves as director of Clinical Service Line Development and Affiliations.
+Jason is Vice President of Ambulatory Nursing.
 He has been a Registered Nurse at Fisher-Titus Medical Center for nearly 20 years with extensive experience in cardiology care.
-Currently Jason oversees the newly established Fisher-Titus Heart and Vascular physician practice and is working to advance heart care for Norwalk and the surrounding communities.
 For more information about the Fisher-Titus Heart & Vascular Center, visit fishertitus.org/heart; to make an appointment with a cardiologist, call 419-660-4707.